 While good grades and a strong MCAT score are important, rest assured that there are many factors medical schools take into consideration.
 Your life experience and history of accomplishments as an employee, volunteer, and student may also carry a lot of weight.
 Medical schools look for certain core competencies that help demonstrate your preparedness for becoming a physician, including:

-Congratulations!
-Your hard work has earned you a spot in medical school, which will be an exciting new challenge.
-Most programs take four years to complete.
-During your first and second year, you will attend lectures and complete labs in a variety of subjects like anatomy, physiology, biochemistry, pathology, pharmacology, and behavioral science.
+After your hard work has earned you a spot in medical schoolyou will attend lectures and complete labs in a variety of subjects like anatomy, physiology, biochemistry, pathology, pharmacology, and behavioral science during your first two year.

 In the final two years of medical school, you will get to work directly with patients during clinical rotations.
 These experiences allow you to gain exposure to an array of specialties like surgery, internal medicine, obstetrics and gynecology (OB/GYN), psychiatry, family practice, and pediatrics.